ianmcburnie/bones/README.md

 ### Before JavaScript Initialisation

 The content is a button and a list of links.
-Use an ordered list if the items are semantically ordered in any way.

 ```html
 <div class="fauxmenu">